Centiq/sap-hana/deploy/v2/USAGE.md

      - `Installing OS package` (~5 minutes)

 1. To review/inspect the provisioned resources navigate to the `test_rg` resource group of your configured Azure subscription in Azure portal.
-   By default, all the provisioned resources (excluding the service pricipal) are deployed into the same resource group.
+   By default, all the provisioned resources (excluding the service principal) are deployed into the same resource group.

 1. To easily delete the provisioned resources, run the following utility script: